-You will get the best storage results from removing the battery and slow (trickle) charging it every 30 days (see Battery Charging, page 164).
+You will get the best storage results from removing the battery and slow (trickle) charging it every 30 days (see Battery Charging, page 204).

-Before you remove the battery for the first time, be sure to read all the information that follows.
+Before you remove the battery, be sure to read all the information that follows.
 After removing the battery, be sure to read the information on the battery label.